-Today’s smartphones offer an extra advantage that many people let go unnoticed.
-With a five or six inch display, it is already possible to have fun with multiplayer games using only a single smartphone.
-Yes, you read that right, there are multiplayer games developed to play on a single screen, and they’re sensational!
-I’ve created a short list here with the best of them.
+Today’s smartphones offer an extra advantage that often goes unnoticed by many.
+With a six-inch display or larger, it is possible to have fun with multiplayer games using a single smartphone or tablet.
+Yes, there are multiplayer games developed to play on a single screen, and they’re sensational!
+I’ve created a shortlist with the best of them.

 Fruit Ninja (Free)

 Even the most casual of mobile gamers probably know about Fruit Ninja, one of the first mobile games to be successful around the world.
 What few people know is that it has a multiplayer mode that you can play on a single screen.
 So, along with your opponent, you can use a single smartphone to cut all that fruit.